Quadcopter Drone Battery is employed by radio-controlled unmanned aerial vehicles to power their onboard circuitry and motors.

-LiPo batteries offer sufficient amount of watts per second to provide the requisite air time without the dreaded mechanical complexity and despised maintenance work concomitant with internal combustion engines.
+LiPo batteries offer a sufficient amount of watts per second to provide the requisite air time without the dreaded mechanical complexity and despised maintenance work concomitant with internal combustion engines.

 These high powered batteries need some respect when being handled.
-They serve as power sources in almost every modern day gizmo but if mishandled, they can cause a great amount of stress.
+They serve as power sources in almost every modern-day gizmo but if mishandled, they can cause a great amount of stress.

 First and foremost is the number of cells.
 A cell is something that we typically refer to as a battery.
 Technically speaking, a battery is a collection of multiple cells so a single cell is not really a battery.
 A conventional AAA battery that is installed in a TV remote controller is actually a single cell with a positive and negative terminal.